Refuse to Call a Plumber! Discover How to Fix Common Plumbing Issues Yourself

 Can I fix a plumbing problem myself?

-Yes, you can repair minor plumbing issues yourself by learning basic plumbing skills.
+Yes, you can repair minor plumbing issues yourself, by learning a few basic plumbing skills.

 What are the most frequent plumbing issues?